 An invitation to engage in the consultation process will be emailed to the stakeholder list outlined previously, including parents/carers, pupils and staff of the identified affected school(s).
 Stakeholder emails will also be sent to Newport City Council education partners.
-The proposal will be published on the Malpas Church in Wales Primary School and Newport City Council websites.
+The proposal will be published on the Newport City Council website.